November 2021: Mental Health Funding in the UK. Who cares?

 November 2021 article is going to cover Chapter 5 Access and Communication in Psychotherapeutic Professions.

-I have selected a citation from the British Association for Counselling and Psychotherapy (BACP) of good guidance for private practitioners in private practice, and discussed the extract with several of my colleagues.
+I have selected a citation and discussed the extract with several of my colleagues.
 I am hoping that some formal answers will come forward by the end of the month.

-In above reference there are several policies and actions that a private therapist (a general term including psychotherapist, counsellor, psychologist, psychiatrist, mental health worker, social worker if trained in a specific therapeutic modality and accredited, a nurse practicing and trained in mental health) may and/or must consider when practicing in private practice if not associated to the NHS ; and as such, I have formulated several questions and points of reference for my colleagues in private practice (independently of not being associated to the BACP) for all possible implications to their practice and their client's wellbeing.
+There are several policies and actions that a private therapist (a general term including psychotherapist, counsellor, psychologist, psychiatrist, mental health worker, social worker if trained in a specific therapeutic modality, a nurse practicing and trained in mental health etc.) may and/or must consider when practicing in private practice if not associated to any other organisation ; and as such, I have formulated several questions and points of reference for my colleagues in private practice (independently of not being associated ) for all possible implications to their practice and their client's wellbeing.

 Through my practice I am aware of a different way of working in private practice: in that of being completely independent and/or part of an independent private practice and networking.
-As much and as far such a statement is an absolute, there are ethical guidance for each individual professional body and an assimilation of legislation that can be applied in all instances.
+As much and as far such a statement is an absolute, there are ethical guidance for each individual professional through their education and an assimilation of legislation that can be applied in all instances.